 Hey R, don’t sort my data!

-barplots Beginner factors
+bar plots Beginner factors

 We learn to override R’s intuitiveness when it is not helpful as it arranges the bars by itself.